Barcelona’s Ansu Fati injures knee, taken off at halftime

 Barcelona said the 18-year-old forward, who was substituted at halftime, has a torn meniscus.

+Fati appeared to be hurt after a challenge from Aissa Mandi in the penalty area near the half-hour mark.
+After being attended by team doctors on the field, Fati played on until halftime.

+Coach Ronald Koeman sent on Lionel Messi in place of Fati for the second half after Fati complained about pain in his knee.

-Fati has set several precocious scoring records since joining Barcelona’s senior squad last season.
-He became Spain’s youngest-ever scorer in an international match in September.
+Barcelona later released a brief medical report on Fati, who has set several precocious scoring records since earning a place on the senior team last season.
+He became Spain’s youngest scorer in September.

 He has scored five goals in 10 appearances this season for Barcelona.